 The early years

-In September 1990, programmer John Carmack was the first to recreate the side-scrolling effect as used in Nintendo's Mario games.
-Previously, current computers were considered too slow to do this, but Carmack invented a trick he called adaptive tile refresh.
+In September 1990, programmer John Carmack was the first to recreate the smooth side-scrolling technique supported by Nintendo's NES hardware as seen in their Mario games.
+Since 1981, PC graphic adapters were able to do this, but Carmack was the first to uncover and use the hardware and invented a software method he called adaptive tile refresh.
 They used this concept to create a PC demo of Super Mario Bros.
 3 (NES).
-Romero felt this was a major breakthrough, and he wanted to break away from Softdisk.
+Romero knew this was a major breakthrough, and he wanted to break away from Softdisk immediately.
 As not to interfere with their regular work, they secretly borrowed the company's computers in the weekends, and worked on their port on another location, along with the help of Jay Wilbur.
-They called themselves Ideas From the Deep, a name that Romero and Loathe had previously used for their collaborations.
+They called themselves Ideas From the Deep, a name that Romero and Roathe had previously used for their collaborations.
 They sent the finished port to Nintendo of America in 1990, but it was turned down because Nintendo had no interest in entering the PC market.

 Some time after the demo, Romero was contacted by Scott Miller, who went through great lengths to get to the Gamer's Edge developers.
 He asked them to develop shareware games for his company Apogee, and they came up with Commander Keen, a trilogy, which they finished in December 1990, after working it in the evenings and at night, next to their day job developing games for Softdisk.
 Commander Keen was a major success, and as the first big money started to roll in, they decided to break away from Softdisk.
 The used up company time was revealed, and they had to write a new game every two months for Gamer's Edge to make up for it.
 Nevertheless, on 1st February 1991, id Software was born.
 For the name, they dropped the "F" from IDF (Ideas From the Deep).

 While Adrian Carmack, John Romero and John Carmack founded their company, Lane Roathe, who had been kept aside from the work on Commander Keen, left the group for Three-Sixty Pacific, Inc. as he wanted to go to California.
 Jay Wilbur and Tom Hall stayed at Softdisk.
-Their breakthrough game was Commander Keen in 1991.
-It would later evolve into two trilogies, comprising six games in total.
+Their breakthrough game was Commander Keen in 1990.
+It would later evolve into two trilogies and an extra episode, comprising seven games in total.
 The company has always focused on franchises, but in the beginning they developed individual games in between.
 They also tended to offer large parts of the game as fully playable shareware.
 While working on 3D techniques, they fulfilled their Softdisk contract with innovative games such as Rescue Rover, Dangerous Dave in the Haunted Mansion, Hovertank, and Keen Dreams.
-In June 1991, they wrote the second trilogy of Commander Keen games for Apogee.
+In December 1991, they finished the second set of Commander Keen games for Apogee and published, through FormGen, another Keen episode, Aliens Ate My Baby Sitter!

 Wolfenstein and DOOM